localstack/docs/content/en/references/localstack-extensions.md

   Manage LocalStack extensions (beta)

 Options:
+  -v, --verbose  Print more output
-  --help  Show this message and exit.
+  -h, --help     Show this message and exit

 Commands:
-  init       Initialize the LocalStack extensions environment install    Install a LocalStack extension uninstall  Remove a LocalStack extension
+  dev        Developer tools for developing LocalStack extensions init       Initialize the LocalStack extensions environment install    Install a LocalStack extension list       List installed extension uninstall  Remove a LocalStack extension
 {{< / command >}}

 To install an extension, specify the name of the `pip` dependency that contains the extension.
 For example, for the official Stripe extension, you can either use the package distributed on PyPI:

 {{< command >}}
-$ localstack extensions install localstack-extension-stripe
+$ localstack extensions install localstack-extension-httpbin
 {{< / command >}}

-You can alternatively install it directly from our Git repository:
+You can alternatively install the latest development version directly from our Git repository:

 {{< command >}}
-$ localstack extensions install "git+https://github.com/localstack/localstack-extensions/#egg=localstack-extension-stripe&subdirectory=stripe"
+$ localstack extensions install "git+https://github.com/localstack/localstack-extensions/#egg=localstack-extension-httpbin&subdirectory=httpbin"
 {{< / command >}}

 ## Developing Extensions

+This section provides a brief overview of how to develop your own extensions.

 ### Extensions API